Grasshopper Manufacture: History

 The company was founded on March 30, 1998 in Suginami, Japan.
 Its founder, Goichi Suda, gave two reasons why he chose the name "Grasshopper:" The first being a reference to the song of the same name by UK band Ride, which he was listening to on repeat when forming the company.
-The second reason is that originally he wanted to use a Japanese word "battamon" as the company name.
-"Batta" means "grasshopper" and "mon" is "a thing" and when you put the words together, it means "copy or fake."
+The second reason is that, originally, he wanted to use the Japanese word "battamon" as the company’s name.
+"Batta" means "grasshopper" and "mon" is "a thing", and when the words are put together, it means "copy" or "fake".
 However, he later changed his mind and stuck to Grasshopper instead.
 The word "Manufacture" was added in because his game company was about "building things."

-Headed by Suda, GhM were responsible for several original titles, ones that are also fraught with financial risk, but ultimately gained international mainstream attention in 2005 for the GameCube, Microsoft Windows and PlayStation 2 game killer7.
+Headed by Suda, GhM were responsible for several original titles, ones that are also fraught with financial risk, but ultimately gained international mainstream attention in 2005 for the GameCube and PlayStation 2 game Killer7.
 Following releases included Michigan: Report from Hell (released in Japan, Europe), the Nintendo DS game Contact, the Wii game No More Heroes and its sequel No More Heroes 2: Desperate Struggle, and Shadows of the Damned.
 Potential losses were often made up by the development of games based on popular anime franchises, such as Samurai Champloo: Sidetracked, Blood+: One Night Kiss, and Rebuild of Evangelion: Sound Impact.
 In May 2007, Suda announced during a speech at the 2007 Game Developers Conference that Grasshopper was at the time working on three titles for the Wii, two of which were released: No More Heroes and Fatal Frame IV.
 There is no available information on the status of the third Wii game in development then.

-Grasshopper was said to be working on an Xbox 360 title, and presented a concept for a PlayStation 3 game called Kurayami, a non-linear action adventure inspired by the worrying and confused universe of the Czech writer Franz Kafka, whom Suda admires.
+Grasshopper was said to be working on an Xbox 360 title, and presented a concept for a PlayStation 3 game called Kurayami, a non-linear action-adventure inspired by the worrying and confused universe of the Czech writer Franz Kafka, whom Suda admires.
 This was later cancelled and reincorporated ideas were put into the game Shadows of the Damned.
 In 2010, Yasuhiro Wada joined Grasshopper Manufacture as COO.
 He then left Grasshopper, and founded the company Toybox in 2011.
 During development of Shadows of the Damned, the employee count of Grasshopper would double to 140.